 Our Lady of Grace Women’s Group was created to serve the parish and provide friendship and support to the women of our parish, and to this day, we strive to meet those needs for those in our parish.

-We do many things in order to serve the parish at large, such as putting on events like the Thanksgiving and Easter food drives, the Back-to-School drive, and the Christmas Angel Tree.
+We do many things in order to serve the parish at large, such as putting on events like the Thanksgiving and Easter food drives, the Back-to-School drive.
 We also focus inward as well, making sure that our members’ spiritual needs are also met through a Lenten retreat at the Oratory, guest speakers, question and answer sessions following Mass.
 All women are invited to join us in this ministry of service and personal growth.